-Nebraska municipalities, including rural cities and villages, may apply for CCCFF grants.
-Ineligible are the cities of Omaha and Lincoln, or other municipalities that have received assistance under the Convention Center Facility Financing Assistance Act or the Sports Arena Facility Financial Assistance Act, which includes Ralston.
+Nebraska municipalities, including rural cities and villages, and tribal governments may apply for CCCFF grants.
+Ineligible are the cities of Omaha and Lincoln, or other municipalities that have received assistance under the Convention Center Facility Financing Assistance Act or the Sports Arena Facility Financial Assistance Act, which includes Ralston and Kearney.

 For more information on applicant or project eligibility, please consult the CCCFF Application & Program Guidelines.

 To be considered, applicants must meet eligibility requirements and submit their proposal via the application portal.
 Applicants must submit a pre-application (letter of Intent) and a full application, both of which must be submitted no later than the date identified below.
 Letters of intent shall be signed by the chief elected official.

 The CCCFF program operates on an annual cycle.

 |Application Due Date:||February 15|

 Grants to municipalities in support of civic, community, and recreation centers.